samfeldstein/personal-site-astro/src/pages/notebook/storytelling.md

 title: Notes on Storytelling
 ---

+## Process

+The goal is to entertain.
+Always to entertain.
+To work the levers of emotion to get the reaction I want.

+Copy other writers, don't worry about people finding out.
+If you're truly paying attention, the story can't help but become unique.

 ## Structure

 Stories have macro-beats and micro-beats.
 Macro-beats are like a skeleton.
 They lend a story shape and structure.
 Micro-beats are everything that covers the skeleton: muscles, ligaments, blood.
 They are what make the skeleton interesting.
 As [Stephen Sondheim](https://bookshop.org/p/books/finishing-the-hat-collected-lyrics-1954-1981-with-attendant-comments-principles-heresies-grudges-whines-and-anecdotes-stephen-sondheim/6716906?ean=9780679439073) says, "God is in the details."